Zywave/booster/src/_areas/design-system/components/notifiers.md

 ### Positioning

-Notifiers are anchored to the top right of the viewport, above all content in z-space including Dialogs.
+Notifiers are anchored to the top right of the viewport above all other content in z-space, including Dialogs.

 ![Notifier positioning](/images/components/notifier/notifier_placement.svg)